Jane Turpin: Parallels to William Brown

-Price did not take kindly to Jane stories being referred to as a copy of the William series.
-She went on record saying she "had never heard of William", even though William stories were regularly advertised on Jane book dust jackets.
+Scholars have noted similarities to Crompton's Just William series, although Evadne Price "insisted that she had never heard of" those books, even though William stories were regularly advertised on Jane book dust jackets.
 The famous illustrator Thomas Henry (Thomas Henry Fisher), who illustrated both Jane and William books, even signed the illustrations for the Jane books as "Marriott" so as to distinguish between the two series.
 Among parallels in the two series :